CSpanias/cspanias.github.io/_posts/2023-11-28-HTB - Find the easy pass.md

     alt="Toggle breakpoint" >
 </figure>

-Now click the Play button on top and check the registers at the right-hand side:
+Now click the Play button on top and check the registers on the right-hand side:

 <figure>
     <img src="registers.jpg"